Politics

 Paused, stalled, or withdrawn

 Microsoft data center site in Dorr Township: Microsoft quietly purchased land near US-131 in Dorr Township as part of its broader push to develop data center campuses across West Michigan.
 Township officials say the company initially approached local leaders in 2024 to determine whether the site could be supported with adequate roads, water, sewer, and electricity infrastructure before completing the purchase shortly afterward.
 Few public details about the proposed development have been released.
-In response to growing concerns, Dorr Township officials have enacted a temporary moratorium on new data center development
+In response to growing concerns, Dorr Township officials have enacted a temporary moratorium on new data center development.

 “Project Ironwood” in Dundee Township: Cloverleaf has also been examining a 350-acre site in Monroe County’s Dundee Township for a potential data center known as Project Ironwood.
 Before the proposal could advance, however, township officials approved a temporary moratorium on data centers.
 Meanwhile, developers appear to be in a holding pattern

-Franklin Partners in Pavilion Township: Illinois-based real estate firm Franklin Partners recently explored building a data center on 265 acres in Kalamazoo County’s Pavilion Township.
+Franklin Partners in Pavilion Township: Illinois-based real estate firm Franklin Partners has explored building a data center on 265 acres in Kalamazoo County’s Pavilion Township.
 But after community backlash, the company withdrew its rezoning request.
 Franklin Partners has since been associated with the Microsoft data center proposal in Lowell Township

 Pitches from Concord Infrastructure Partners: Concord Infrastructure Partners has reportedly pitched data center proposals to multiple Michigan communities with an aggressive timeline for approval.
 As of publication, none have formally advanced a project with Concord.